 There was an interview in The Guardian the other day about Jamie Dornan, that touched upon some common misconceptions about him.
 I’d like to share it here along with my own thoughts

-(colored type=the interview, black type=my thoughts).
+(large quoted type=the interview, regular type=my thoughts).

 The person writing the article (Hadley Freeman) seems to know Jamie personally and helps puts those misconceptions to rest.

 The only thing worse than a model/actress, the old snarky joke goes, is a model/actor.And I might once have snarked along with that joke, until I met Jamie Dornan.
 Jamie and I became friends exactly a decade ago, when he was 22 and I was 26 and a mutual friend introduced us at a party.
 Neither of us, to be honest, was in the best of shape at the time.
 He was heartbroken after the recent end of his long-term relationship with Keira Knightley (it took about a month before I even saw him smile) and I, meanwhile, was deep in my belief that the way to make the most of my 20s was to get as wasted as possible, as often as possible.But somehow through our own personal fogs, we clicked.

 I found out rather quickly, when looking into who Jamie was, that he used to date Keira Knightley.
 I vaguely recall seeing pics of them together at that time and Jamie being referred to as the “model-boyfriend” of the popular movie actress.
 When Jamie was younger he seemed to still be growing into his bone structure.
 I would see one picture of him and think he was really attractive and then see another, and pass right by.